 - A comprehensive mathematical analysis of the inverse problem justifying the numerics is missing.
 However, such an analysis is needed to achieve the best possible reconstruction within the uncertainty and incompleteness of the measurement data.

-We will work on both issues under the following guiding principle: Develop a sound mathematical theory driven by realistic scenarios.
-Furthermore, we will set up regularization schemes adapted to the underlying physics (for instance, preserving discontinuities of the material parameters and taking into account strongly anisotropic and heterogeneous porous media properties).
+We work on both issues under the following guiding principle: Develop a sound mathematical theory driven by realistic scenarios.
+And set up regularization schemes adapted to the underlying physics (for instance, preserving discontinuities of the material parameters and taking into account strongly anisotropic and heterogeneous porous media properties).

-Some of the analytical questions we will address are:
+Open analytical questions we still need to address are:

-- Between which spaces is the parameter-to-solution mapping injective?
+- Between which spaces is the parameter-to-solution map injective?
 In other words: Which subsurface information is uniquely determined by the measurements?
-What is the sensitivity of different combinations of elastic material parameters and which combination of parameters is best resolvable?
+What is the sensitivity of different combinations of material parameters and which combination of parameters is best resolvable?

-- Is the inverse problem illposed in the strict mathematical sense?
-Which analytical setting is appropriate to describe a noise level and to analyze a discrepancy principle?
+- Which analytical setting is appropriate to describe a noise level and to analyze a discrepancy principle?

 - Which kind of regularization fits the physics of the problem?